Join our AIR@NE grant for K-8 computer science teachers

 Cohorts and benefits

 A cohort of teachers will be recruited each year to take summer courses (2019-2021).
 The third cohort will be held online, starting in summer 2021 with academic-year follow-up in 2021-2022.
-There are no travel funds available for commuting to courses, so teachers near Omaha will want to wait and apply for the 2021 cohort.
+If pandemic restrictions are lifted, we will aim to have in-person meetings options in both Omaha and in Northeastern Nebraska.

 What you will receive if selected: